Moshati1315/HIV/README.md

 The indepth results can be found in docs folder results.md, including a recreation of this summary as well as cross validated rsquared scores, lasso feature reduction ranks, and analysis.

 ```

+##### Second model
+- only populations above age 55 HIV prevalence rates used as a dependent variable.

+Creates a model with only 55+ age group.

 ```
 make m55
 ```
-Creates a model with only 55+ age group, returning the same output as the previous command just using the adjusted dependent variable.
+The results are in the results.md file.

 ### Referencing